-Net earnings for three months ended September 30, 2011 ("Third Quarter 2011") totalled \$6.3 million, a decrease of \$0.3 million, or 5%, when compared to \$6.6 million for the three months ended September 30, 2010 ("Third Quarter 2010").
+Net earnings for Third Quarter 2011 totalled \$6.3 million, a decrease of \$0.3 million, or 5%, when compared to \$6.6 million for Third Quarter 2010.
 A 1% decline in kWh sales and higher general and administration, transmission and distribution and finance costs were partially offset by a decrease in consumer service and maintenance costs for the Third Quarter 2011 when compared to the Third Quarter 2010.